Help! The police have taken my phone

 In the UK this warrant is called a Section 49 RIPA notice, and failure to comply with it can have serious legal consequences.
 It is usually only issued for very serious offences such as terrorism or child sexual offences.
 Seek legal advice if you are in this situation.
 However, once police have your phone, they can access the information using specialist software with or without your permission.

-If you or your friends phone has been taken by police, let people in your group know and make sure that the number is removed from any group chats / shared workspaces it is associated with.
-This is a damage limitation measure – it will not prevent police from accessing existing data on the phone, but it will stop new messages etc being seen by police.
+These are damage limitation measures – it will not prevent police from accessing existing data on the phone, but it will stop new messages etc being seen by police.

 Unfortunately if police have taken your phone, you should consider that anything stored on your phone may be seen by police, including deleted files and encrypted messages.
 If your device is returned to you by police after an arrest, we would advise you to get a new phone and change your number.